gwiazdorrr/CxxSwizzle/README.md

 ```
 git submodule update --init
 ```
-3. Configure with CMake toolchain file and a generator of your choice:
+3. Configure with CMake toolchain file and a generator of your choice.
+For example, using `ninja`:
 ```
 cmake -G Ninja -B build -DCMAKE_TOOLCHAIN_FILE=vcpkg/scripts/buildsystems/vcpkg.cmake
 cd build
 ninja
 ```
-TODO: cmake gui

 If you already have `vcpkg` globally installed, you can skip step 2, provided you pass the proper path to `vcpkg.cmake` in the step 3.

-## Download a shadertoy
+## Downloading shadertoys

+**TL;DR:** set `SHADERTOY_DOWNLOAD` to any of `top_*` options and run `cmake`.

-Downloading shadertoys takes place in CMake's configure step (not great, not terrible). `SHADERTOY_DOWNLOAD` gets forcefully set to `none` after each configure.
+Downloading shadertoys takes place in CMake's configure step (not great, not terrible).
+Note that only shadertoys with `public+api` visibility can be downloaded this way.
+The process in controlled with following variables:

+* `SHADERTOY_DOWNLOAD` controls the download process.
+If set to `id`, `SHADERTOY_DOWNLOAD_PARAM` is interpreted as a list of shadertoy IDs (semicolon-separated).
+If set to `top_*`, `SHADERTOY_DOWNLOAD_PARAM` is interpreted as a search term.
+The parameter is forcefully set to `none` after the download is done, to avoid redownloading same shaders during next CMake's configure phase.
+* `SHADERTOY_DOWNLOAD_PARAM` either a semicolon-separated list of IDs or a search term
+* `SHADERTOY_DOWNLOAD_MAX_COUNT` specifies the upper limit of how many shadertoys to download.
+* `SHADERTOY_ROOT` a directory where shadertoys are downloaded to (`./shadertoys` by default)
+* `SHADERTOY_TEXTURES_ROOT` a directory where textures are downloaded to (`./textures` by default)
-`SHADERTOY_FIX_COMMON_PROBLEMS` can be cheched to avoid headaches with most common GLSL to C++ problems.
+* `SHADERTOY_APPLY_TRIVIAL_FIXES` can be cheched to avoid headaches with most common GLSL to C++ problems.
+* `SHADERTOY_API_KEY` (advanced) is the API key used to access Shadertoy API.
+If the default key gets rate-limited, you will need to create your own [key](https://www.shadertoy.com/howto#q2) and set the parameter.
+* `SHADERTOY_SETUP` (advanced) specifies which sandbox setup to use.
+The default one (`scalar`) has no support for partial derivatives, but branches/loop work out of the box.
+If you are feeling adventurous check out `simd` variants.

-### Download specific shadertoys
+### Use case: download specific shadertoys

 1. Set `SHADERTOY_DOWNLOAD` to `id`
 2. Set `SHADERTOY_DOWNLOAD_PARAM` to an id of any shadertoy with `public+api` visiblity (e.g. [WtVfRc](https://www.shadertoy.com/view/WtVfRc)).
 If you want to download a batch, separate ids with a semicolon.
-3. Click Configure in CMake gui or run ...
+3. Click `Configure` in `cmake-gui` or run `cmake`

-### Query and download shadertoys
+### Use case: query and download shadertoys

 1. Set `SHADERTOY_DOWNLOAD` to `top_love`, `top_popular`, `top_newest` or `top_hot`.
 2. Leave `SHADERTOY_DOWNLOAD_PARAM` empty or set it to a search term.
 3. Set `SHADERTOY_DOWNLOAD_MAX_COUNT` to limit how many shaders you want to download.
-4. Click Configure in CMake gui or run ...
+3. Click `Configure` in `cmake-gui` or run `cmake`

-## Auto-fixes
+### Automatic trivial fixes

-If `SHADERTOY_FIX_COMMON_PROBLEMS` is enabled, shaders of a shadertoy are patched according to these rules:
+If `SHADERTOY_APPLY_TRIVIAL_FIXES` is enabled, shaders of a shadertoy are patched according to these rules:

 - Replaces `^^` operator with `!=`.
 Could be replaced with C++'s `^`, but that's not compatible with GLSL.
 - Any global const is replaced with `CXX_CONST` (defined as `static inline constexpr`).
 - Function forward declaration are wrapped with `CXX_IGNORE`.
 This is not a C++ issue, but rather a consequence of how shaders get included (in a `struct` scope)
 - Arrays: the biggest headache.
-There are two alternative ways declaring an array.
-Initialization syntax is not compatible with C++.
+There are two alternative ways of declaring an array in GLSL.
+On top of that initialization syntax is not compatible with C++.
 Arrays have `length()` method, which is used surprisingly often.
-Sadly there seems there's no silver bullet here, if you want the replacement macros to be compatible with the limited preprocessor GLSL uses.
+Sadly, seems there's no silver bullet here, if you want the replacement macros to be compatible with the limited preprocessor GLSL uses.
   - `int [size] foo` -> `CXX_ARRAY_N(int, size) foo`
   - `int foo[size]` -> `CXX_ARRAY_N(int, size) foo`
   - global `int [] foo = int[](0, 1, 2, 3)` -> `CXX_ARRAY_FIELD(int, foo)(0, 1, 2, 3)`